-Diploma students enrolled in one of the high school labs must commit to completing their diploma studies at their enrolled lab.
-The High School Diploma Program administrative staff may consider requests that are critical such as a legal reason for attending a different lab/center/site and/or attempting to earn a diploma at the center/site they enrolled in for other academic programs such as credit (college) and/or certificate courses.
-Diploma students having a critical reason for their request to transfer may contact the program director after informing his/her High School Diploma Program instructor and/or counselor.
+Diploma students enrolled in one of the NOCE high school labs must commit to completing their diploma studies at their enrolled lab.
+The High School Diploma Program administrative staff may consider transfer requests that are critical such as a legal reason for attending a different lab/center/site and/or attempting to earn a diploma at the center/site they enrolled in for other academic programs such as credit (college) and/or certificate courses.
+Diploma students having a critical reason for their request to transfer may contact the NOCE Associate Dean I for Basic Skills after informing his/her High School Diploma Program instructor and/or counselor.